photo by Jennifer Sando

 Our estate was once an apple orchard, and our winery the Mould family's Auldwood Cider Company factory, pumping out flagons of cider each year.

-Then, in the early 2000s, Taiita’s extended family bought the property and planted it over to vines.
+Then, in the early 2000s, the property was planted over to vines.
 Seven different varieties across five acres, to be exact.

 The place was named Ten Miles East, because the estate is exactly ten miles east of Adelaide’s General Post Office.